 DefaultDropEffect=4

 Per the DESKTOP.INI Documentation, the DefaultDropEffect line sets the default drag-and-drop action.
 Setting it 4 creates a shortcut of the dragged folder in the Links folder.
-The problem was resolved after I added the DefaultDropEffect line to the Desktop.ini, set its Read-only attribute and restarted Windows.
+The problem was resolved after I added the DefaultDropEffect line to the Desktop.ini, set the read-only attribute.

 The default contents of the Desktop.ini file (for the Links folder) is given below: